Measuring Online Behavior Change with Observational Studies: a Review: Abstract

 \section{Abstract}

-Exploring behavioral change in the digital age is imperative for societal progress in the context of 21st-century challenges.
-We analyzed 148 articles (2000-2023) and built a map that categorizes behaviors and change detection methodologies, platforms of reference, and theoretical frameworks that characterize online behavior change.
-Our findings uncover a focus on sentiment shifts, an emphasis on API-restricted platforms, and limited theory integration.
-We call for methodologies able to capture a wider range of behavioral types, diverse data sources, and stronger theory-practice alignment in the study of online behavioral change.
+Exploring online behavior change is imperative for societal progress in the context of 21st-century challenges.
+We analyze 148 articles (2000-2023) focusing on behavior change in the digital space and build a map that categorizes behaviors, behavior change detection methodologies, platforms of reference, and theoretical frameworks that characterize the analysis of online behavior change.
+Our findings reveal a focus on sentiment shifts, an emphasis on API-restricted platforms, and limited integration of theory.
+We call for methodologies able to capture a wider range of behavior types, diverse data sources, and stronger theory-practice alignment in the study of online behavior and its change.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Information systems~Social networks}